We are a coalition of unconstitutionally incarcerated activists and allies fighting to end Jim Crow in Louisiana once and for all.

 We will not rest until Louisiana rights this historical wrong.

-Most states require a unanimous jury verdict to make a conviction, because it was explicitly required by the Sixth Amendment.
-Split-jury verdicts (10-2 or 11-1) are known as “Jim Crow juries.”
-The U.S. Supreme Court finally deemed this Jim Crow law to be unconstitutional in 2020, in the landmark case Ramos v.
+Split juries (10-2 or 11-1) are known as “Jim Crow juries.”
+The U.S. Supreme Court finally deemed this Jim Crow law unconstitutional in 2020, in the landmark case Ramos v.
 Louisiana.
-However, the ruling did not offer any form of relief to the 1,500+ Louisianans who remain illegally incarcerated with unconstitutional convictions.
+However, the ruling did not offer any relief to the 750+ Louisianans who now remain illegally incarcerated with unconstitutional convictions.

 Our greatest resources are our supporters.
 The majority of our family and friends come from poverty-stricken environments and have experienced all sorts of injustices, discrimination and abuse of authority.
 We need allies around the world to demand Louisiana legislators end Jim Crow once and for all.”